ndenStanford/ml-mesh/projects/docs/00_register.md

 ### 4.1 Without containers (initial development and debugging only)

 For development purposes, the pipeline can be run locally without containers.
-While this could ease the development process, it has some downsides since you are now outside of your bespoke container runtime environment.
+Note that while this could ease the development process, it has some downsides since you are now outside of your bespoke container runtime environment.
 The following risks should be considered.
 It's important to test the functionality of your code via make command once the development is finished.